khalil117/Ensuring-Quality-Releases/README.md

 Same steps will be done with  ```az_eqr_id_rsa``` , ```az_eqr_id_rsa.pub``` and ```known_hosts```

+We run the following command on our VM

 sudo apt-get -y install zip

 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash

 sudo apt-get install npm

 Now it's time to create our pipeline, we need to add variable public_key and run it